The-Old-Castle-Defense/docs/rewards-after-the-siege.md

 ## Other Rewards

-After the Siege ends, 10% of the collected commission (in {{tt}}) is automatically Airdropped to users, that voted for the winning Faction.\
+After the Siege ends, 10% of the collected commission (in {tt}) is automatically Airdropped to users, that voted for the winning Faction.\
 An additional 10% of the collected commission is distributed as a reward to active users, content makers, bloggers, artists, etc.